Popover

 </Popover>

-Popovers open after clicking the trigger element, but you can customize that using triggerType property.
+Popover opens after clicking the trigger element, but you can change this using the triggerType property.

 <Popover triggerType="hover">